Internet est capricieux ici donc je ne mets que quelques mots pendant que cela marche. Je raconterai plus plus tard.

 We see hundreds of birds.
 Even far from Shetland, over 100 km, there are still plenty of birds.

-5:00 pm Jens notices that the jib, that we hoisted to stabilize a bit, is a little torn at the spreaders.
+We stay together a long time and I go down to rest in the afternoon.
+Jens sees hundreds of "gannets" on the water.
+At around 5:00 pm Jens notices that the jib, that we hoisted to stabilize a bit, is a little torn at the spreaders.
 He decides to drop it and to sew it.
 He puts on his life jacket which also includes a harness.
 He goes to the front, clinging to solid points on the boat.
 That way, if he falls into the water, it is attached to the boat.
 He works almost an hour at the front, stopping occasionally to watch the horizon to calm seasickness.
 It's not very comfortable at the front, it moves more than at the back.
 He takes a nap when he is finished and I see only his feet.

 We nibble, as usual during our long voyage, but the menu is a little better this time: knekkebrød with kaviar, or cheese or fårepølse (sheep sausage).
 Jens is on watch between 9:00 pm to 1:00 am and I take over between 1:00 am to 5 am.
 Great time, it does not become dark, just dark grey, it does not move too much, it's nice.
 I sing to pass the time (Barbara, Maxime Le Forrestier ...) and then I put on the radio and I receive Radio France Internationale very clearly.
 It's funny, I listen to programs on Africa and here I am in the North Sea!
 Jens takes over at 5:00 am and I go to bed but I do not sleep very much.
 The second day is gray but still very little wind.
 The swell is less strong but still there.
 We thought we were going to see the Faroe Islands in the afternoon but the closer we come, the more it becomes foggy.
 They have high cliffs and we had hoped to see it from a distance but no, you have to have the nose on it to see them.
 It is quite foggy when we arrive but it is not dangerous, we see roughly one mile.Finally we see Suduroy and we enter the Port of Tvøroyri.
 Funny Names.
 It is 7:30 pm, it took us 36 hours and a half.
 This crossing was very pleasant, very comfortable and no seasickness